Hi! Happy Sunday and what a gorgeous day it was today 🙂

 Last Sunday, four of us went to dinner at a local restaurant, which I wish we had been doing more often.
 We stay in so much but there is so much unbelievable French cuisine around us to experience.
 We are going to make an attempt to eat out more.
 Anyway, two of us got pizza and one of the ingredients on the pizza was “oeuf a cheval.”
 It took a lot of laughs and a quick google search to figure out that it was not in fact a horse egg, which we actually thought was a possibility, until we remembered horses definitely do not lay eggs.
 The French term is another way to say egg on top, or “horseback” as they call it.
 We got a lot of laughs out of that one at dinner.

 We spent this week making Christmas cookies, listening to Christmas music and celebrating one of my teammates birthdays.
 Even though we are away as the holiday season has begun its been so fun to be around my teammates during this time and share some of our own traditions.

 And speaking of traditions, today we were apart of the yearly holiday parade to welcome 3000 sheep (les moutons) and goats back into town from the mountains.
 We are not really sure what the sheep do in the mountains but every year they go, and when they come back there is a big celebratory parade of people traditionally dressed and 3000 sheep race through town after the parade is done.
 The town was full of people and it was so fun to be apart of such an interesting French tradition in Istres.

 We also got to be a part of our club’s 40th anniversary this past Friday night.
-It was awesome to be able to get together with everyone who helps the club and keeps things running smoothly to celebrate a big milestone.
+We got to help everybody that keeps things running smoothly to celebrate a big milestone.

 I wish the pictures would have done the sheep parade justice, but you get the idea!